 Access to CEB Pro through HLS is available to the following groups:

-To register for access, visit https://calaw.ceb.com/free-student-access.html and fill out the form on the left side of the screen.
-To register, you must use your HLS email address, and the access code HAX22.
+To register for access, visit https://calaw.ceb.com/academic-program.html and fill out the form on the right side of the screen.
+To register, you must use your HLS email address, and the access code HAX23.

 The Daily Journal Corporation's publications throughout the state of California include legal news and notices.